 A science experiment that we never tire of is a fizzing ice science experiment.
-I love these types of experiments because they are super easy to make, and because I usually have all of the ingredients around at my fingertips.
+I love these types of experiments because they are super easy to make, and because I usually have all of the ingredients at my fingertips.
 This time we made a fizzing ice science experiment with beginning sounds to add an additional literacy element!
 I am always on the lookout for fun beginning sound learning activities and this is one my kids absolutely love!

 This fizzing ice science experiment is so simple and so fun!
-To begin, we found some of our favorite animal creatures.
-Then we found the letter that matched with the corresponding beginning sound.
+To begin, we found some of our favorite toy animal creatures.
+Then we found the letter bead that matched with the corresponding beginning sound.

 We turned this into a science experiment by using ingredients that you would use in another classic favorite: a volcano eruption.
-If you have made those, you know that vinegar and baking soda are the main components.
+If you have made volcanoes, you know that vinegar and baking soda are the main components to the eruption.
 When we turn the liquid mixture of baking soda and water into a solid (in this case we are turning it into ice), the result is super fun fizzing!

 The science behind baking soda and vinegar all centers around a chemical reaction.
 The baking soda releases a gas when it combines with the vinegar.
 The result is that the baking soda is transformed into water and carbon dioxide.
 That is when the fun sizzling and fizzing sound comes out and bubbles appear.
 How incredible is that?!